JM1/ovs-nuevomatchup-reproducer/README.md

   What is the target coverage used during training for OVS-CFLOWS?
 45%?
 Or 75% or 90% like shown in figure 15 in [Rashelbach et al. (2022)] (p.
 1370)?

+  ***Answer:*** We chose these numbers empirically.
+For OVS-CFLOWS the configuration is the same unless stated otherwise.

 * What does a 3x / 5x delay mean in figure 13 in [Rashelbach et al. (2022)] (p.
 1369)?

+  ***Answer:*** It means that the training process was delayed artificially by using sleep.

 * How many cores where available to OVS in figures 14 and 15 in [Rashelbach et al. (2022)] (p.
 1369f)?

+  ***Answer:*** These figures were generated using the same configuration stated at the Methodology section (except specific parameters that explicitly stated such as coverage in Fig 15).

 * [Rashelbach et al. (2022)] states that OVS-CCACHE is compatible with offloading to NVIDIA NICs and DPUs using NVIDIA's Accelerated Switching and Packet Processing (ASAP2).
 The latter ["offloads OVS data-plane tasks to specialized